Groups with infinitely many ends acting analytically on the circle: Acknowledgements

-As in \cite{DKN2014,FKone}, the proof is carried on in three different stages, which will be exposed separately in the next paragraphs.
+As in \cite{DKN2014,FKone}, the proof is carried on in three different stages, which will be exposed separately in the next paragraphs, and then executed in the following subsections.

-\textbf{Step 1. --} The first and most important step (Proposition \ref{p:sufficient_estimate}) is to describe a \emph{sufficient condition} guaranteeing that for a prescribed sequence of finite subsets $E(n)\subset G$, setting $F(n)=E(n)^{-1}E(n)$, the elements $g_{F(n)}$ are ``locally'' converging $C^1$ to the identity.
-To have this, letting
+\paragraph{Step 1. --} The first and most important step (Proposition \ref{p:sufficient_estimate}) is to describe a \emph{sufficient condition} guaranteeing that for a prescribed sequence of finite subsets $E(n)\subset G$, setting $F(n)=E(n)^{-1}E(n)$, the elements $g_{F(n)}$ ``locally converge'' (in the $C^1$ topology) to the identity.
+In concrete terms, letting